BraneShop/BraneShop.github.io/src/posts/Post-Post-Prediction-Unconference-2020.md

 If you're keen to be involved, then please [reach out](/contact.html) to us, or join our newsletter to receive updates!

-Big thanks to James Harland from RMIT for organising the venue for us!
+Thanks to all the other organisers, and volunteers, and a big thanks to James Harland from RMIT for organising the venue for us!